The Horrific Journey of Children Crossing Borders

 While their journey has ended, unaccompanied minors often wait for months to be reunited with relatives in the U.S. or family members back in their home countries.
 Legal proceedings last just as long, with children as young as 2 years old having to defend themselves in front of an immigration judge.
 As of 2015, children in over 38,000 pending cases remain unrepresented. .
 Since President Trump’s crackdown on immigration and “zero-tolerance” policy which was “intended to ramp-up criminal prosecution of people caught entering the United States illegally.”

-Despite the criminal prosecution migrants face when entering the United States illegally, Central American families sacrifice their futures in search of a better quality of life.
+Despite the criminal prosecution asylum seekers face when entering the United States illegally, Central American families sacrifice their futures in search of a better quality of life.
 Record-high homicide rates, sexual and domestic abuse, and corrupt police forces drive Central Americans out of their countries, forcing them to leave their culture, their home, and their relatives behind.
 As unaccompanied minors face an immigration judge at court to defend their deportation proceedings, their future is determined unjustly with the lack of representation or resources necessary to provide a proper defense.
 The treacherous journey that may have resulted in the loss of a leg or the loss of a family member may all have been for nothing if rejected asylum.

 The introduction of “the Central America Family Protection and Reunification Act” bill came in the wake of Trump’s “zero-tolerance policy.”
 The bill would “aim to strengthen the State Department’s role in monitoring and addressing the root causes of migration from Central America.”
 While this effort may focus on the issue back in their home countries, immigration courts in the United States continue to face a crisis with minors receiving legal representation.
 Studies shown that “children with legal representation are permitted to stay nearly 50 percent of the time, while only 10 percent without representation are able to remain.”
-Cases of migrant children find themselves waiting for court dates that don’t seem to come around for months at a time.
+Cases of children find themselves waiting for court dates that don’t seem to come around for months at a time.
 The futures of children reaching our southern border are uncertain and until they are given an answer, they continue to be held in detention centers and shelters throughout the country.
-It can be said that the journey of a migrant only begins when reaching the United States, as court dates and the time period it takes to seek asylum can feel almost endless.
+It can be said that the journey of an asylum seeker only begins when reaching the United States, as court dates and the time period it takes to seek asylum can feel almost endless.